ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring what i learned trying to be a creator for 12 months
+   - Exploring what i thought creating would be vs reality
    - Finding the satirical angle
    - Making it relatable and timeless